odoo/odoo/doc/source/project.rst

 Release notes
 +++++++++++++

+.. [#] More precisely, it iterates over all *enumerable* properties.
+It just
+       happens that built-in properties (such as ``String.indexOf`` or ``Object.toString``) are set to non-enumerable.

+       The enumerability of a property can be checked using `Object.propertyIsEnumeable`_.

+       Before ECMAScript 5, it was not possible for user-defined properties to be non-enumerable in a portable manner.
+ECMAScript 5 introduced `Object.defineProperty`_ which lets user code create non-enumerable properties (and more, read-only properties for instance, or implicit getters and setters).
+However, support for these is not fully complete at this point, and they are not being used in OpenERP Web code anyway.

+.. [#] While using underscore is generally the preferred method (simpler,
+       more reliable and easier to write than a *correct* ``for…in`` iteration), it is also probably slower (due to the overhead of calling a bunch of functions).

+       As a result, if you profile some code and find out that an underscore method adds unacceptable overhead in a tight loop, you may want to replace it with a ``for…in`` (or a regular ``for`` statement for arrays).

 .. [#] Because Python is the default domain, the ``py:`` markup prefix
        is optional and should be left out.